IMPORTANT INFORMATION

 Picnik'n'relax room

-Sunny days reveal a different face: the nearby outdoor tables invite you to enjoy the generous alpine rays.
+Sunny days reveal a whole different side: the tables outside invite you to make the most of those generous alpine rays.

 Our best spots

-Discover the picnic area at the foot of the Mont Vallon and Col de la Chambre gondolas, the Yéti Park picnic area and the area at the top of the Combes chairlift.
-These strategic spots mark out your descents and enrich your daily mountain experience.
+Top destinations include the picnic areas at the base of the Mont Vallon gondola, at Col de la Chambre, the Yeti Park or the spot at the top of the Combes chairlift.
+These strategic rest areas are designed to give you a break between descents and enhance your daily routes around the mountains.

-See our complete guide to picnic areas in Méribel to learn more and plan your next gourmet stopover.
+Consult our complete guide to Méribel’s picnic areas to research the best options and plan your next gourmet pit-stops.

 Our best spots